Data Processing Agreement (DPA) — Tosvi

 screening, email confirmation.

-never in source code.
+in environment configuration, never in source code.

 • Append-only audit log of account actions (no customer PII).